 Winter weather is officially here, and that means it’s time for my winter truck driving tips for truck drivers.

 Because winter truck driving for drivers of large commercial motor vehicles creates special hazards, it is critical for both their protection and protection of the driving public that safety is always the #1 concern.

 Winter Truck Driving Tips for Truck Drivers During Their Pre-Trip Inspection

 Let’s begin our discussion of winter truck driving tips for truck drivers by focusing on a procedure that starts before they actually start driving.
 This procedure is the pre-trip inspection.

 Truckers must conduct a thorough pre-trip inspection to make sure their truck or commercial motor vehicle is safe.
-This is always important, but it becomes even more so with winter truck driving.
+This is always important, but it becomes even more so with driving on snowy or icy roads.

 The Federal Motor Carrier Safety Regulations (FMCSR) require the following in terms of pre-trip inspections: